apache/flink-web/downloads.md

 Apache Flink® {{ site.FLINK_VERSION_STABLE }} is our latest stable release.

-If you plan to use Apache Flink together with Apache Hadoop (run Flink on YARN, connect to HDFS, connect to HBase, or use some Hadoop-based file system connector), please check out the [Hadoop Integration]({{ site.DOCS_BASE_URL }}flink-docs-release-{{ site.FLINK_VERSION_STABLE_SHORT }}/ops/deployment/hadoop.html) documentation.

 {% for flink_release in site.flink_releases %}

 ## {{ flink_release.binary_release.name }}